Pond & Company | Build | Autodesk

 “When workers in the field document daily activity by taking a picture, we can attach it to site progress; this has been a great way to communicate project status to owners,” says Rech.

-Autodesk Build is also helping Pond accomplish its --long-term vision to connect design to construction, ensuring seamless data transfer between its design, engineering, and construction teams.
+Autodesk Build is also helping Pond accomplish its long-term vision to connect design to construction, supporting seamless data transfer between its design, engineering, and construction teams.

 –Emily Rech, Director of Project Controls